0xbbPizza/L2Bridge-GitcoinBounty/README.md

    >
    > The risks of this model are:
    >
-   > 1. The security of LP's funds is highly related to the trust mechanism,
+   > 1. The security of LP's funds is highly related to the trust mechanism, If the contract believes in the wrong security mechanism, LP will not get paid
    >
    >
    >